-Clinic Incentive grants are intended to enhance CF clinical care by promoting on-going professional development through attendance at CF-related meetings and conferences, and by supporting entry of data into the Canadian CF Registry.
-Details of award amounts - based on the number of CF patients served at each Canadian CF clinic - will be available in Proposal Central in the spring of each year, before payments for that year beginning in the summer months.
+Clinic Incentive grants are intended to support the entry of data into the Canadian CF Registry.
+Details of award amounts - based on the number of CF patients served at each Canadian CF clinic - will be available in ProposalCentral in the spring of each year, before payments for that year beginning in the summer months.

 Basic support for clinical care is the responsibility of provincial governments, and Clinic Incentive grants are not intended to supplement public healthcare funding.
-Cystic Fibrosis Canada's Clinic Incentive Grants are based on the size of the CF population being served and are to the CF Clinic Director.
-Any questions can be directed to healthcare@cysticfibrosis.ca
+Cystic Fibrosis Canada's Clinic Incentive grants are based on the size of the CF population being served and are to the CF Clinic Director.
+Any questions can be directed to cfregistry@cysticfibrosis.ca

-Canadian hospital-based CF clinics are eligible to receive Clinic Incentive Grants.
+Canadian hospital-based CF clinics are eligible to receive Clinic Incentive grants.